-The term services refers to any additional Equinix-driven feature or configuration to a device that will augment the lifecycle of your device or the way traffic flows in or out of the device.
-Generally, it is any addition to the basic device configuration that is not absolutely and minimally required to create the device.
+Services are any additional features or configuration on a device.
+Generally, services are any addition to the basic device configuration that is not absolutely and minimally required to create the device.

-Several factors drive services availability, behavior and workflow:
+Several factors drive services availability, behavior and workflow.
+Here’s a short list:

 - The component of the device it is applied to (such as a connection or interface) or whether it is applied to the entire device

-- Where and when it can be added, edited or deleted
+- Where and when the service can be added, edited or deleted

 - Day 0 refers to any time BEFORE the device has launched into live service